IT IS TIME TO MOVE FORWARD

 But when it comes to the inheritance we are not clear at all.
 Our assumption, based on our long-standing traditions, is that our inheritance is a mansion in Heaven.
 But there are two reasons why going to live in the spirit Paradise forever is not a proper fulfillment of the Old-Testament type of Canaan.

-First, we do not battle our way city by city into Heaven.
+- We do not battle our way city by city into Heaven.

 The Book of Hebrews remarks concerning the people of faith who already are in Heaven that they shall be made perfect together with us.
 They are witnesses who are observing the unfolding of the program of redemption.
 This statement tells us that residence in Heaven is not the rest, the perfection announced in the Book of Hebrews.